 Making sense of value: what is value?

 This blog series discusses the use of value management to develop and implement business initiatives (programs and projects) that are well aligned with the strategy, deliver benefits and are achievable.
-In this first blog I will discuss the concept of value and you can learn more about value at our Making Sense of Value event on 20th November.
+In this first blog I will discuss the concept of value.

 Value has become a key element of sustained competitive advantage, but not just the more traditional sense of financial or shareholder value anymore.
 Today’s business context requires transient strategies and successful change initiatives as an essential element of value realisation.
 Change initiatives can include programmes, projects, innovation and continuous improvement.
 But how can we make sense of their value for the stakeholders and measure their successful realisation beyond simple financial value?